top of page

 ...with sword and with spear and with the brown shield.
 (First Riustringer Codex)

 Weapons they were carrying were: a small round shield, a sword, called a truchslayn in the Old Frisian language, and a long gaff annex spear called a kletsie or cletsie in the Old Frisian language.
 At the same time, this spear was used as a jumping pole to leap over the numerous ditches and small creeks in Frisia.
 Medieval images show that the spears had a disk or steel trident at the lower end.
-Just as for example the modern leaping poles, called a klootstock in the region of Nordfriesland in Germany, or polsstok in the Netherlands being used to this day.
-Therefore, reckon these spears were at least 3.5 or 4 meters long.
-In German language this weapon is called a Sprungspeer.
+Just as, for example, the modern leaping poles, called a klootstock in the region of Nordfriesland, or polsstok in the Netherlands, are being used to this day.
+Therefore, one can reckon these spears were at least 3.5 or 4 meters long.
+In the German language, this weapon is called a Sprungspeer.
 Four of these steel tridents have been preserved in the Netherlands.
-For long these tridents were regarded candle holders for travel (Historiek 2022).
+For long, these tridents were regarded as candle holders for travel (Historiek 2022).
 In addition, the warriors did not wear helmets.
 Neither did they wear shoes.
 So, they were light and able to move and charge fast.
 ‘Naked’ as in unprotected, as they were described in the Middle Ages.

 an image of a seal of Upstalsboom treaty

-The image in the church of Westerwijtwerd corresponds with many more images of Frisian fighters on several seals of the Upstalsboom treaty (read our blog post The Treaty of Upstalsboom: why solidarity is not the core of a collective) and of seals of Landesgemeinden or medieval districts like Rüstringen, Hunzingo-Oosterambt, Mormerland, Opsterland and Oostergo.
-It also corresponds amazingly well with the written observation we referred to earlier this blog post already, of a contemporary in Liège n the year 1212, when he was watching Frisian warriors going to fight a holy war:
+The image in the church of Westerwijtwerd corresponds with many more images of Frisian fighters on several seals of the Treaty of the Upstalsboom treaty, read our blog post The Treaty of Upstalsboom.
+Why solidarity is not the core of a collective, and of seals of Landesgemeinden or medieval districts like Rüstringen, Hunzingo-Oosterambt, Mormerland, Opsterland, and Oostergo.
+It also corresponds amazingly well with the written observation we referred to earlier in this blog post already, of a contemporary in the city of Liège in the year 1212, when he was watching Frisian warriors going to fight a holy war in the south of France:

 Their hair shaved-off with only a tuft of hair left.

 Another contemporary, Bartholomeus Anglicus, wrote in his De Proprietatibus Rerum, written in 1240, that the Frisians are really different from their neighbours.
 All the men have shaved off their hair.
 The higher their hair is shaved off, the higher their status.
-Lastly, one of the last Free Frisians, was hovedling 'chieftain' Vibo Grovestins nicknamed Skerne 'sheared' Wiebe from Engelum, who had his hair shaved off still in the late fifteenth century.
-A statement of Wiebe of the former glory days (Spiekhout 2022).
-A portrait painted in the year 1472 has been preserved.
+Lastly, one of the last Free Frisians, was hovedling 'headman' Vibo Grovestins, nicknamed Skerne 'sheared' Wiebe from Engelum, who had his hair shaved off still in the late fifteenth century.
+A statement of Wiebe of the former glory days of the Frisian Freedom (Spiekhout 2022).
+A portrait of Skerne Wiebe, painted in the year 1472, has been preserved.

-Note 1 - When Frisians in the year 1214 were motivated to take the Cross during the Fifth Crusade, a miracle happened at the village of Bedum, Dokkum and Wolvega in the province of Friesland.
-At Bedum a girl saw Christ appear in the sky.
-Read our blog post Walfrid, you will never walk alone.
+Note 1 – When Frisians in the year 1214 were motivated to take the Cross during the fifth crusade, a miracle happened at the villages of Bedum, Dokkum, and Wolvega in the province of Friesland.
+At Bedum, namely, a young girl saw Christ appear in the sky.
+Read our blog post Walfrid, You'll Never Walk Alone.

 Note 2 – Know that the crusaders Poptetus Ulvinga, Dodo Kempinga, Thitard Jelgera, and Rainers lo Frison will probably be indicted by the International Criminal Tribunal of Frisia (ICTF) in the town of Aurich in the region of Ostfriesland.
 Read the Press Release about these provisional indictments by the ICTF.